AdobeDocs/certification.en/help/certifications/ac/ac-p-business.md

 >
 >* **Courses**: Take the [Adobe Commerce Business Practitioner Professional Course](https://app.rockinfo.com/courses/105) for explanations of key concepts, hands-on demonstrations, and knowledge checks.
 If you're just starting out, the [Adobe Commerce Foundations Course](https://app.rockinfo.com/courses/148) provides a basis of knowledge you can build on in your certification journey.
 >
->* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/383) provides a tailored path through your certification exam prep process, including the in-depth study materials you'll need to be successful in attaining this certification.
+>* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/383) provides a tailored path through your certification exam prep process, including the in-depth study materials you need to be successful in attaining this certification.
 >
 >_If you are prompted to log in, use your Adobe ID._